Niederaussem Power Station

-Niederaussem Power Station is a lignite-fired power station in the Bergheim Niederaussem/Rhein Erft circle, owned by RWE.
-It consisted of nine units, which were built between 1963 and 2003.
-It is the largest lignite coal power plant in operation in Germany, with total net capacity of 2,220 MW.
-The plant is estimated to have been one of the ten most carbon-polluting coal-fired power plants in the world in 2018, at 27.2 million tons of carbon dioxide, and its emissions intensity (kgCO_{2} per MWh of power produced) is estimated to be 45.1% higher relative to the average for all fossil-fueled plants in Germany.
-According to the study Dirty Thirty, issued in 2007 by the WWF, Niederaussem Power Station is the second-worst power station in Europe in terms of mercury emissions due to the use of lignite.
-Niederaussem Power Station is also among the world's least carbon-efficient power stations, at 1.2 kilograms of CO_{2} for every kilowatt-hour generated as of 2007.
+Niederaussem Power Station is a lignite-fired power station in the Niederaussem district of Bergheim, in the Rhein-Erft-Kreis of North Rhine‑Westphalia, Germany.
+It is owned by RWE.
+The plant consists of nine units, constructed between 1963 and 2003.
+It is the largest lignite-fired power plant currently operating in Germany, with a total net capacity of 2,220 MW.

+In 2018 the plant was estimated to be among the ten most carbon-polluting coal-fired power stations in the world, emitting 27.2 million tonnes of carbon dioxide.
+Its emissions intensity (kgCO_{2} per MWh generated) is estimated to be 45.1% higher than the average for all fossil-fuelled plants in Germany.
+According to the Dirty Thirty study issued by WWF in 2007, Niederaussem Power Station was the second-worst power station in Europe for mercury emissions, owing to its reliance on lignite.
+It is also among the world's least carbon-efficient power stations, producing approximately 1.2 kg of CO_{2} per kilowatt-hour generated as of 2007.

 History

 Initial construction

 The plume clouds from the cooling towers break through the cloud layer.

-In the autumn of 1960 the construction work for the blocks A and B (150 MW) began.
-The location was selected because of the possibility of an extension.
-The supply of brown coal was ensured by seams on a north-south course ("Garzweiler").
-Before blocks A and B first produced power, the construction work for the first 300-megawatt power station block location in Niederaussem began.
-That block went online in the summer 1965.
-Between 1968 and 1971, three further blocks with improved technology were developed.
-With the building of the two 600 MW blocks, a large jump forward occurred.
-These blocks were synchronised to the grid in 1974.
-At that time, the blocks at Niederaussem produced a total of 2,700 megawatts.
+Construction of blocks A and B (150 MW each) began in the autumn of 1960.
+The site was chosen because it offered ample space for future expansion.
+The supply of lignite was secured by the north-south running "Garzweiler" seams.
+Before blocks A and B first generated power, construction had already begun on the first 300-MW unit at the Niederaussem site.
+That unit entered operation in the summer of 1965.

+Between 1968 and 1971, three additional units incorporating improved technology were built.
+A major step forward came with the construction of two 600-MW units, which were synchronised to the grid in 1974.
+By that time, the units at Niederaussem had a combined output of 2,700 MW.

 Mid-1990s

-In the middle of the 1990s, the output was again increased.
-In order to reach the limit values of the new environmental protection regulations, in 1986 the work for a flue-gas desulphurization plant began.
-That work was completed in 1988.
-The flue gases are fed into scrubbers and cleaned by a lime-water mixture.
-The cleaned and cooled exhaust is then warmed up to 75 °C (167 °F) again and carried by the chimneys to the outside air.
-During the flue gas purification, gypsum from the lime-water mixture, which is processed beside the power station in Auenheim by the company Pro mineral, is produced.
+In the mid-1990s, the plant's output was increased once again.
+To meet the limit values introduced by new environmental protection regulations, construction of a flue-gas desulphurisation plant began in 1986 and was completed in 1988.
+The flue gases are fed into scrubbers and cleaned using a lime-water mixture.
+The cleaned and cooled exhaust is then reheated to 75 °C (167 °F) and discharged into the outside air through the chimneys.
+During flue-gas purification, gypsum is produced from the lime-water mixture; this by-product is processed next to the power station in Auenheim by the company Pro Mineral.